markNZed/TaskFlow/processor/react/README.md

 * The HOC `withTask` wraps the Task component with the HOC `withDebug`
 * Enable debug from App.js and leave useful regex for debug commented in the file
 * The HOC provides the `props.log()` function
+* The object window.tasks represents the current tasks so it can be inspected from the console

 # Notes